Conrad I of Germany: Rule

 In 913 Erchanger revolted against Conrad I, and in 914 he captured Solomon III, Bishop of Constance, who was Conrad’s chief counselor.
 Erchanger was exiled but still managed to defeat the royal army in a battle near Lake Constance.
 He was finally arrested for treason in an assembly of nobles at Hohenaltheim in Swabia and on 21 January 917 was executed together with his brother Berthold.

 Conrad's reign was a continuous and generally unsuccessful struggle to uphold the power of the king against the growing power of the local dukes.
 His military campaigns against Charles the Simple to regain Lotharingia and the Imperial city of Aachen were failures.
 Archbishop Ratbod of Trier even became West Frankish chancellor in 913.
 Conrad's realm was also exposed to the continuous raids of the Magyars since the disastrous defeat of the Bavarian forces at the 907 Battle of Pressburg, leading to a considerable decline in his authority.
 His attempt to mobilize the East Frankish episcopate led by Archbishop Unni of Bremen to his cause at the 916 synod of Hohenaltheim was not enough to compensate other failures.
 After several clashes, Conrad at least was able to come to terms with duke Henry of Saxony.
 The restless Swabian dukes Erchanger (executed in 917) and Burchard II were a continuous threat, as was Arnulf, Duke of Bavaria.

 Severely injured at one of his battles with Arnulf, Conrad died on 23 December 918 at his residence in Weilburg Castle.
 He was buried in Fulda Cathedral.

 According to the Res gestae saxonicae by the chronicler Widukind of Corvey, Conrad on his deathbed persuaded his younger brother Eberhard of Franconia to offer the royal crown to Henry the Fowler, the duke of Saxony and one of his principal opponents, since he considered Henry to be the only duke capable of holding the kingdom together in the face of internal rivalries among the dukes and the continuous Magyar raids.
-It was not until May 919 when Eberhard and the other Frankish nobles accepted Conrad's advice, and Henry was elected king at the Reichstag of Fritzlar.
+It was not until May 919 when Eberhard and the other Frankish nobles accepted Conrad's advice, and Henry was elected king at the Diet of Fritzlar.
 Kingship now changed from Franks to Saxons, who had suffered greatly during the conquests of Charlemagne and were proud of their identity.

 Eberhard succeeded Conrad as duke of Franconia, but was killed in 939 at the Battle of Andernach during his rebellion against emperor Otto I. Hereafter the duchy of Franconia became a direct Imperial possession of the Ottonian dynasty until 1024.